adamkundrat/iota-rfc/dao-tech-proposal.md

 Finally, many conversations and  meetings with several community members took place to help develop the approach.

-> **Once this document is finalized**; it should be scrutinized by the community and agreed too.
-This proposal **"could"** essentially become a requirement document for the voting tech that will be needed to be built.Thus establishing the base specification.
+> **Once this document is finalized**; it should be scrutinized by the community and agreed upon.
+This proposal **"could"** essentially become a requirements document for the voting tech that will be need to be built.
+Thus establishing the base specification.

 Key caveats:
 >   The Hornet node plug-in is (supposed to be) built by the Hornet team.